Dodo5393/crypter-img-SDes-with-ECB-CBC-OFB-CFB-CTR/README.md

 - Python 3.x
 - Pillow (PIL) library
+- argparse

-Install the Pillow library using pip:
+Install the Pillow  and argparse library using pip: